philipn/django-rest-framework/docs/api-guide/filtering.md

 ## OrderingFilter

+The `OrderingFilter` class will only be applied if the view has a `ordering_fields` attribute set, which lists the fields you would like to allow ordering against.

+    class UserListView(generics.ListAPIView):
+        queryset = User.objects.all()
+        serializer = UserSerializer
+        ordering_fields = ('username', 'email')

-The `OrderingFilter` class supports simple query parameter controlled ordering of results.
-To specify the result order, set a query parameter named `'ordering'` to the required field name.
+This will allow the client to filter the items in the list by making queries containing a query parameter named `'ordering'` set to the required field name.
 For example:

     http://example.com/api/users?ordering=username